Coxeter orbits and Brauer trees II: General results on the torsion

 \end{itemize}

 Note that these conditions ensure that the class of $q$ in $k^\times$ is a primitive $h$-th root of unity.

 \sk

 As in Section \ref{1se1}, the modular framework will be given by an $\ell$-modular system $(K,\Lambda,k)$, which we require to be big enough for $G$.
-We denote by $b$ an idempotent associated to be the principal block of $\Lambda G$.
-With the assumptions made on $\ell$, the $\ell$-component of $\T^{cF}$ is a Sylow $\ell$-subgroup of $G$ and as such is the defect of $b$.
+We denote by $b$ an idempotent associated with be the principal block of $\Lambda G$.
+With the assumptions made on $\ell$, the $\ell$-component of $\T^{cF}$ is a Sylow $\ell$-subgroup of $G$ and as such is a defect group of $b$.
 It will be denoted by $T_\ell$.

 \sk